Pdshende/Object_detection_using_Tensorflow_API/README.md

 #### 1. ModuleNotFoundError: No module named 'deployment' or No module named 'nets'

-This error occurs when you try to run object_detection_tutorial.ipynb or train.py and you donât have the PATH and PYTHONPATH environment variables set up correctly.
+This error occurs when you try to run object_detection_tutorial.ipynb or train.py and you don't have the PATH and PYTHONPATH environment variables set up correctly.
 Exit the virtual environment by closing and re-opening the Anaconda Prompt window.
-Then, issue âactivate tensorflow1â to re-enter the environment, and then issue the commands given in Step 2e.
+Then, issue activate tensorflow1â to re-enter the environment, and then issue the commands given in Step 2e.

-You can use âecho %PATH%â and âecho %PYTHONPATH%â to check the environment variables and make sure they are set up correctly.
+You can use echo %PATH% and echo %PYTHONPATH% to check the environment variables and make sure they are set up correctly.

 Also, make sure you have run these commands from the \models\research directory:
 ```